 NanoRacks operates the world’s first commercial laboratory in space, serving the education, basic research and commercial research communities.

-Our commercial ISS laboratory serves internal payloads at all price points, from basic student opportunities at $15,000 to $100,000 and up for advanced hardware.
+Our commercial ISS laboratory serves (link) internal payloads at all price points, with basic student opportunities starting at $15,000 and advanced hardware operations starting at $100,000.

 - NCESSE national space STEM program: SSEP

 - ISS National Laboratory Education program